asteriation/acnh-eventflow-compiler/README.md

 This outputs the compiled bfevfls into `output_directory`.

 If compiling only a single file, `-o` can be used instead of `-d` to specify the output file name.

+There are some flags starting with `--f` to optimize for output file size (at the expense of a readable decompile), and `--optimize` enables them all.

 ## License